erasuremyyours/language-suggester/README.md

 ## Description

-_This Programming Language was created for the **Epicodus Coding** Bootcamp and is meant to help the User choose between three programming languages (C*, React, and Javascript) based on the information entered (years spent coding, desired company size, and type of work), and an aesthetically pleasing CSS design which works off Bootstrap resources._
+_This Programming Language Selector was created for the **Epicodus Coding** Bootcamp and is meant to help potential students of programming to choose between three programming languages (C*, React, and Javascript), based on the information entered (years spent coding, desired company size, and type of work), and an aesthetically pleasing CSS design which works off Bootstrap resources._

 ## Setup/Installation Requirements

-* Go to github directly: https://erasuremyyours.github.io/portfolio
+* Go to github directly: https://github.com/erasuremyyours/language-suggester.git
-* Clone the repository onto your desktop
+* Clone the repository onto your desktop with github
 * Run index.html in a simple web-browser

 ## No Known Bugs